DevTamizhan/TNCovidBedApi/README.md

 3. Asynchronous download of corona ward details
 4. Getting cached corona ward details
 5. Getting corona ward details of nearby hospitals from a location with particular distance
+6. Add and update cache data from locally saved cache file in specified location
+7. View Download Progress of any request

 ### Using in your project
 The API can be downloaded as nuget package from https://www.nuget.org/packages/TNCovidBedApi/